VICEROY: GDPR-/CCPA-compliant Enforcement of Verifiable Accountless Consumer Requests

 Kr{\"o}ger~\cite{kroger2020appid} studied mobile applications and observed an even more fragile ecosystem with discontinued apps and disappearing consumer accounts while processing SARs.
 Another conclusion of this study was to move away from email-initiated and manual processes which are prone to errors.
 In terms of compliance, the analysis by Herrmann and Lindemann~\cite{herrmann2016obtaining} showed 43\% compliance with access requests vs.\ 57\% compliance with deletion requests.

-In addition to the above, Dabrowski et al.~\cite{dabrowski2019measuring} investigated cookie usage and how it is affected by privacy regulations.
-They report that 11\% of EU-related websites set cookies for US-based consumers but not for EU-based consumers.
+In addition to the above, Dabrowski et al.~\cite{dabrowski2019measuring} investigated cookie usage and how it is affected by privacy regulations, reporting that 11\% of EU-related websites set cookies for US-based consumers, though not for EU-based consumers.
 Furthermore, up to 46.7\% of websites that appear in both the 2016 and 2018 Alexa top 100,000 sites stopped using persistent cookies without consumer permission.
-In the standardization realm, Zimmeck and Alicki~\cite{zimmeck2020standardizing} focused on ``Do Not Sell'' requests which informs the websites that they may not share the consumer's information with third parties.
-They built a browser extension (OptMeowt) which conveys ``Do Not Sell'' requests to the websites through headers and cookies.
+In the standardization realm, Zimmeck and Alicki~\cite{zimmeck2020standardizing} focused on ``Do Not Sell'' requests, which inform the websites that they may not share the consumer's information with third parties. \cite{zimmeck2020standardizing} developed a browser extension (OptMeowt) which conveys ``Do Not Sell'' requests to the websites through headers and cookies.